Estimation of Panel Data Models with Nonlinear Factor Structure: Empirical Illustration

 \section{Empirical Illustration}

-We apply our method to explore possible reasons for the rise in wage inequality between high-skilled and low-skilled workers in U.S. manufacturing over recent decades.
-Following the approach of \citet{voig}, we investigate whether these persistent differences in skill premium can be attributed to so-called ``intersectoral technology skill complementarity (ITSC)''.
-In the labor economics literature, ITSC refers to the idea that skilled labor in intermediate production stages complements skilled labor in later stages, such as final processing or product integration.
-This complementarity is intersectoral because it takes place between different industries connected through the supply chain.
-For example, skilled workers in the software industry can increase the productivity of downstream sectors like electronics, which then raises the demand for skilled workers in those sectors.
-In this way, skill requirements are transmitted across sectors, creating a multiplier effect; when one sector uses more skilled labor, it increases the demand for skilled labor in related sectors.
-As a result, ITSC can raise the wage premium for skilled workers and contribute to a widening wage gap.
+We apply our method to study the rise in wage inequality between high-skilled and low-skilled workers in U.S. manufacturing over recent decades.\footnote{See Figure \ref{fig:wagedevelop} in the online supplement for the development of average wage inequality in the U.S. manufacturing sector.} Following \citet{voig}, we investigate whether persistent differences in the skill premium can be attributed to ``intersectoral technology skill complementarity (ITSC)''.
+ITSC refers to the idea that skilled labor in intermediate production stages complements skilled labor in downstream sectors through supply-chain linkages.
+Skill demand in one sector may therefore increase skill demand in related sectors, creating a multiplier effect that raises the wage premium for skilled workers and widens the wage gap.

-\citet{voig} employs unbalanced data on 358 U.S. manufacturing sectors covering the years 1958-2005.
-Recently, \citet{yin21}, and \citet{juo22} applied versions of the CCEP and CCEMG estimators to a balanced subset of the same dataset that covers 313 sectors.
-Both explore the impact of ITSC on wage inequality.
-Our interest in these studies stems from the fact that they assume the unobserved factors to enter the model linearly, which might not be appropriate in this context.
-As \citet{voig} points out, technological changes in one sector can indirectly influence skill demand in related industries through intersectoral linkages, often in nonlinear ways.
-One example is the effect of automation on labor demand; initially, new technologies may raise demand for high-skilled workers, but as automation expands, mid-skilled jobs decline at an accelerating rate, leading to wage polarization across sectors.
-In fact, \citet{ace22} show that automation-driven task displacement is one of the central drivers of U.S. wage inequality, operating in ways that standard linear or factor-augmented models fail to capture.
-Ignoring such nonlinear adjustment mechanisms can lead to omitted variables bias and hence misleading conclusions.
+\citet{voig} uses unbalanced data on 358 U.S. manufacturing sectors for 1958--2005.
+More recently, \citet{yin21}, and \citet{juo22} study the impact of ITSC on wage inequality using CCEP and CCEMG estimators applied to a balanced subset of 313 sectors.
+Our interest in these studies stems from their assumption that the unobserved factors enter linearly.
+This restriction may be inappropriate here, since technological change can affect skill demand indirectly through intersectoral linkages and nonlinear adjustment mechanisms.
+For example, automation may initially raise demand for high-skilled workers but later accelerate the decline of mid-skilled jobs, contributing to wage polarization.
+Relatedly, \citet{ace22} conjecture that automation-driven task displacement is a central driver of U.S. wage inequality, operating in ways that standard linear or factor-augmented models may fail to capture.
+Ignoring such nonlinearities can lead to omitted variables bias and misleading conclusions.